kushymittal/Reading-List/README.md

 - [ ] The Sovereign Individual: Mastering the Transition to the Information Age, James Dale Davidson
 - [ ] Principles, Ray Dalio
 - [ ] Liar's Poker, Michael   Lewis
+- [ ] The Rational Optimist: How Prosperity Evolves, Matt Ridley
 - [ ] Collapse: How Societies Choose to Fail or Succeed, Jared Diamond
 - [ ] The Infinite Game, Simon Sinek